 - The size of the doses you have been using

-- The length of time you’ve been using the drug
+- The length of time you’ve been using

 - The size of your last dose before quitting